nh-server/switch-guide/docs/extras/blocking_updates.md

 # Blocking Updates

-This page will help you set up a method to block Nintendo from reaching your switch.
+This page will help you set up a method to block all communication with Nintendo.
 This will stop any updates and reporting to Nintendo, but it will prevent use of the eShop and online games.

 ### Instructions (AMS DNS redirection)
-You can configure atmosphere to automatically redirect any requests directed to Nintendo to nothing instead.
+You can configure Atmosphere to automatically redirect any requests directed to Nintendo to nothing instead.
 Documentation about this feature can be [found here](https://github.com/Atmosphere-NX/Atmosphere/blob/master/docs/features/dns_mitm.md).
-The section below will help you set up dns redirection on your emummc.
+The section below will help you set up DNS redirection on your emummc.
 Note that this will only apply when you are using cfw.

 #### What you need: